 As I get older (and my knees more damaged and 'noisy'), the extra stability that comes with a hiking pole or two has been welcome.
 The options are basically either a single wooden pole or collapsible metal or composite ones.
 These latter, especially in pairs, can both help you hoist yourself up and ease yourself down irregular stairs and paths such as those on this hike.
+(For most hikers, they provide a power boost of out 15% above what your legs alone will give you.)
 If you use such poles, your hips and knees will thank you.